wonkodv/hanstool/README.md

     Looks very shell like.
 If there is no such command, you can choose what to do, for example evaluate it as python expression and show the result.
 *   Script loader, which executes python scripts in which you define commands.
-*   One global Namespace in which the scripts and commands are exected in, for less typing
+*   One global Namespace in which scripts can share common functions, variables, ...
 *   Completion for Commands, their arguments, and simple python expressions or statements
 *   Frontends: They ask the user for input, offer completion, show messages and can be controlled by commands.